isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <label for="accordion8"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How do I claim the CDC Vouchers?</span></label>
     <div>
 			<p>Please visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> to claim your CDC vouchers.
 You can also refer to the step-by-step infographics on the website or the notification letter on how to claim the $100 CDC Vouchers.</p>
-			<p>Only one family member is required to login to his/her Singpass account to claim the CDC vouchers on behalf of their household
+			<p>Only one family member is required to login to his/her Singpass account to claim the CDC vouchers on behalf of their household.
 			</p>
     </div>
   </li>